digicademy-chf/chf_container/documentation/AdaptTheEnvironment/Index.rst

 <https://github.com/digicademy-chf/chf_project_container>`__ may be adapted to
 other projects, whether they use the Cultural Heritage Framework and TYPO3 or not.
-To use the template as a developement and/or production environment, **fork the original repo**, adjust the items listed below, and then push the changes to your own repo.
+To use the template as a developement and/or production environment, **clone/fork the original repo**, adjust the items listed below, and then push the changes to your own repo.

 ..  _items-to-adjust: